oracle/terraform-provider-oci/website/docs/r/database_management_database_dbm_features_management.html.markdown

 * `database_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database.
 * `feature_details` - (Optional) The details required to enable the specified Database Management feature.
+	* `can_enable_all_current_pdbs` - (Applicable when feature=DIAGNOSTICS_AND_MANAGEMENT) Indicates whether Diagnostics & Management should be enabled for all the current pluggable databases in the container database.
 	* `connector_details` - (Optional) The connector details required to connect to an Oracle cloud database.
 		* `connector_type` - (Optional) The list of supported connection types:
 			* PE: Private endpoint